eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 A wizard to create a new module, and add its dependencies can be found at `File > New > Ceylon Module`.

-The Ceylon Repository Explorer may be accessed via `Window > Show View > Ceylon Repository Explorer` when in the Ceylon perspective.

-To change the imports of an existing module, you can select the module in the Ceylon Explorer, got to `File > Properties`, and select the `Ceylon Module` properties page.
+To change the dependencies of an existing module, you can select the module in the Ceylon Explorer, go to `File > Properties`, and select the `Ceylon Module` properties page.
+(Or, of course, you can just edit the module descriptor directly.)

 To view the full dependency graph for a project, select the project, and go to `Navigate > Show In > Ceylon Module Dependencies`.

+To view or change the module repositories configured for your project, select the project, go to `Project > Properties`, and then navigate to `Ceylon Build > Module Repositories`.

+The Ceylon Repository Explorer helps you find modules available in the configured module repositories.
+It may be accessed via `Window > Show View > Ceylon Repository Explorer` when in the Ceylon perspective.

 Under `File > Export... > Ceylon`, you'll find two very useful wizards: